In this tutorial, you will find all the necessary information about the 'System Status' section, including the Wallet Status.

 DPoS = Delegated Proof of Stake

 PoA = Proof of Activity

-This shows the algorithm of the project, like SHA-256 (Secure Hash Algorithm 2), Ethash, Aura, or other algorithms.
+This displays the algorithm used by the project, such as SHA-256 (Secure Hash Algorithm 2), Ethash, Aura, or other algorithms

-Links to the social media channels of the project, like Twitter, Facebook, Telegram, Discord, and Youtube.
+Links to the project's social media channels, such as Twitter, Facebook, Telegram, Discord, and YouTube.

 Link to the official website of the project.

 Link to the block explorer of the project.